 Dave was still up, Sherry said, talking with the kids.
-He went to grab his jacket and go outside, and they heard him fall down are near the coat rack and the back
+He went to grab his jacket and go outside, and they heard him fall down the back basement stairs, which are near the coat rack and the back door.

 Mr. Bergling said the stairs were narrow, padded with carpet and slanted down a little.